elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### Can you use multi-word property name in JavaScript?
+### Can you use multi-word property names in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Technically, JavaScript allows multi-word properties in Objects, but it is not recommended because it can lead to errors.
-We should use camel case as recommended by most style guides.</div><br />
+  <div><strong>Interview Response:</strong> Technically, JavaScript allows multi-word properties in Objects, but this approach does not get recommended because it can lead to errors.
+We should use camel-case as recommended by most style guides.</div><br />
-  <div><strong>Technical Response:</strong> Technically, JavaScript allows multi-word properties in Objects, but it is not recommended because it can lead to errors when you try to access it later in your code.
-The issue becomes apparent when you try to access the property using dot notation.
-When naming functions, objects, properties, and variables.
-You should always use the camelCase name style in JavaScript.<br />
+  <div><strong>Technical Response:</strong> Technically, JavaScript enables multi-word properties in Objects, but it is not encouraged since it might create issues later in your code when you try to access it.
+The problem becomes evident when you try to access the property using dot notation.
+When naming functions, objects, attributes, and variables in JavaScript, you should always use the camelCase name style.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />